G-Node/nixpy/docs/source/overview.rst

 """""""""""""""""""""

 In the above examples we have created **DataArray** entities that are used to store the data.
-Goal of our model design is that the data containing structures carry enough information to create a basic plot.
+The goal of our model design is that the data containing structures carry enough information to create a basic plot.
 Let's assume a time-series of data needs to be stored: The data is just a vector of measurements (e.g. voltages).
 The data would be